 Now, why is this so important?
 Why am I bringing this up when we’re talking about monetizing your online content marketing business?
 Well, I have to tell you a story in order to help you understand how this relates and this story is something very sacred.

 I have always been an entrepreneur.
-One of my earliest memories of my childhood is begging my mom to let me set up a concession stand at my brother's soccer games.
+One of my earliest memories of my childhood is begging my mom to let me set up a concession stand at my brother’s soccer games.
 You go to a baseball field and they have concession stands.
-So I would go to my brother's soccer games and there were no concession stands and my little brain thought "Problem!
+So I would go to my brother’s soccer games and there were no concession stands and my little brain thought “Problem!
 Problem!
 I can solve it!
-I can solve this problem."
-And that's what entrepreneurs do.
-And so I begged her to take me to Costco and let me buy candy bars and concessions so that I could sell them.
+I can solve this problem.”
+That’s what entrepreneurs do.
+I begged my mom to take me to Costco and let me buy candy bars and concessions so that I could sell them.

-And she loved me enough to let me do that.
-And so I would sell these concessions for a profit.
+She loved me enough to let me do that.
+I would sell these concessions for a profit.
 That has always been a part of who I am.
-So let's jump back to the question I was asking Heavenly Father.
-I said, What is it you want me to do?"
-And the answer came in two ways.
+So let’s jump back to the question I was asking Heavenly Father.
+I said, What is it you want me to do?”
+And the answer came in two ways:

-But number two, there was a caveat, there was a string attached to his willingness to let me live that dream and to support me in living that dream.
-And it was that I would give back.
+- There was a caveat, there was a string attached to his willingness to let me live that dream and to support me in living that dream.
+The caveat was that I would give back.
 I felt very strongly that Heavenly Father would bless me financially.
 That was something that would be in my future, but I felt just as strongly that he would expect me to use that money for good.